 Maroon - Air quality is hazardous

 In Yakima County (excluding the Yakama Nation reservation), air quality monitors are located in downtown Yakima and on the east side of Sunnyside.
-Monitors for coarse particulate matter smaller than 10 microns (PM10) and fine particulate matter smaller than 2.5 microns (PM2.5) are located at the Central Washington Comprehensive Mental Health Building in Yakima and a monitor for PM2.5 is located at the Harrison Middle School in Sunnyside.
+Federal reference method monitors for coarse particulate matter smaller than 10 microns (PM10) and fine particulate matter smaller than 2.5 microns (PM2.5) are located at the Central Washington Comprehensive Mental Health Building in Yakima.
+A federal equivalent method monitor for PM2.5 is located at the Harrison Middle School in Sunnyside.

-Monitoring locations are selected pursuant to 40 CFR 58 Appendix D (CFR means Code of Federal Regulation).
+Monitoring locations are selected pursuant to 40 CFR 58 Appendix D.

 The National Ambient Air Quality Standards (NAAQS) establish limits on the concentration of six pollutants (known as criteria air pollutants or CAPs) allowed in the ambient air.
 These are:

-The above are established pursuant to 40 CFR 50 (CFR means Code of Federal Regulations) and should not be confused with Hazardous Air Pollutants (HAPs) or Toxic Air Pollutants (TAPs).
+The above are established pursuant to 40 CFR 50 and should not be confused with Hazardous Air Pollutants (HAPs) or Toxic Air Pollutants (TAPs).

 Both are unhealthy in high concentrations, but fine particulate matter is of more serious concern as it is small enough to pass through the body's filtering mechanisms and settle deep within the lungs.